 I was well into my thirties before I discovered that, in addition to fatalities from Amanita consumption being exceedingly rare (none verified within the last century), it’s also a very storied plant medicine with a cross-cultural pharmacopaea that predates written history.
 Yes it’s toxic and it can kill you, but this is dependent upon factors which can be eliminated if the plant matter is suitably processed by a qualified herbalist or ethnobotanist who’s studied plant medicines.

 The Fly Agaric mushroom contains poison that can produce violent abdominal cramps and vomiting.
-In high enough doses, one can theoretically vomit themselves to death through extreme dehydration or other emergent issues.
+In high enough dosages, one could theoretically vomit themselves to death through extreme dehydration or other emergent issues, such as ruptures within the digestive tract.
 If the toxin is removed however, what’s left behind are muscimol and ibotenic acid, both of which have very potent opiate and hallucinogenic properties.